 This tasty chicken dish is one of our favorites.
-It is so easy to make, goes with so many side dishes, tastes scrumptious, and fills our hearty appetites with plenty of protein.
-Prepare to be wowed my lemon loving friends.
+It is so easy to make, goes with many side dishes, tastes scrumptious, and fills our hearty appetites with plenty of protein.
+Prepare to be wowed, my lemon-loving friends.
+If you like this dish, try my creamy Tuscan chicken, chicken piccata, garlic butter chicken, and lemon pepper chicken.

-First combine the flour, kosher salt, fresh ground black pepper, and garlic powder in a shallow bowl.
-Then beat the eggs in a separate shallow bowl.
-Now heat the oil in a large skillet over medium heat.
-Dredge the chicken cutlets in the flour then dunk into the eggs.
+First, combine the flour, kosher salt, fresh ground black pepper, and garlic powder in a shallow bowl.
+Then, beat the eggs in a separate shallow bowl.
+Now heat the oil in a large skillet over medium-high heat.
+Dredge the chicken cutlets in the flour, then dunk them into the eggs.
 Let the excess egg mixture drip off.
-Add the chicken to the skillet and cook until golden brown on the bottom.
-Then flip and cook until golden brown on the other side and cooked through.
-Remove the chicken to a plate.
-Carefully wipe most of the oil out of skillet.
+Add the chicken to the skillet and fry until golden brown on the bottom.
+Then, flip and fry until golden brown on the other side and cook through.
+Remove the chicken to a plate covered with paper towels to soak up any excess oil.
+Carefully wipe most of the oil out of the skillet.

-Reduce the heat to medium and melt the butter.
+Reduce to medium heat and melt the butter.
 Whisk in the flour and cook for 2 minutes while gently scraping the bottom of the pan to get off any browned bits.
-Whisk in the white wine and let it reduce for 1-2 minutes.
-Then add the chicken broth and lemon juice.
-Whisk to combine and let it thicken for a couple of minutes.
+Whisk in the white wine and reduce it for 1-2 minutes.
+Then, add the chicken broth and lemon juice.
+Whisk to combine and let it simmer and thicken for a couple of minutes.
 Return the cooked chicken to the skillet with the sauce.
-Garnish with fresh lemons slices and chopped fresh parsley.
+Garnish with fresh lemons slices, chopped fresh parsley, or a sprinkle of grated Parmesan cheese.

-- Cut 2 large chicken breasts in half lengthwise creating 4 thinner chicken cutlets.
+- Cut two large chicken breasts in half lengthwise, creating four thinner chicken cutlets.
 Another option is to pound the chicken thinner with a meat mallet.

-- It know it sounds incorrect to dip the chicken in flour first and then the egg mixture but that is the uniqueness of this recipe.
+- I know it sounds incorrect to dip the chicken in flour first and then the egg mixture, but that is the uniqueness of this recipe.

-- This dish moves pretty fast so have what you need within your reach.
+- This dish moves quickly, so have what you need within reach.

 What to serve with Chicken Francese